rozek/blockly-ai-playground/README.md

 > **Import News: you no longer need to install your own SearXNG Server to perform web searches - just leave the SearXNGServer context item empty!**

-> **CORS note: modern browser security measures may complicate API requests.
-To succeed, you may have to install a "CORS Unblocking" extension into your browser (like [this](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai) one)**

 > **Recommendation: start with the [basic Settings example](#basic-settings) and enter your `APIServer`, `APIKey` and `default_model` settings, at least.
 Then use the [PoC example](#text-completion-proof-of-concept) and run your first inferences.
 Later, you may also try the [AI-assisted Web Search](#ai-web-search) and the [AI Agent](#ai-agent) to learn about the benefits of "AI agents".
 Finally, when you are ready, build your own AI-assisted applications - perhaps, based on the [DIY AI Applications](#diy-ai-applications) examples**

 > **Please note: the "blockly-ai-playground" has only been tested with Perplexity AI (and Ollama with Llama 3.1) on a Mac so far.
 Additionally, the performance of generative AI is hard to predict - as a consequence, your mileage may vary when compared to what you saw in the video**